 COMS 4721 is a graduate-level introduction to machine learning.
 The course covers basic statistical principles of supervised machine learning, as well as some common algorithmic paradigms.
 Additional topics, such as representation learning and online learning, may be covered if time permits.

-Prerequisite: Programming, fundamentals of data visualization, layered grammar of graphics, perception of discrete and continuous variables, introduction to Mondran, mosaic pots, parallel coordinate plots, introduction to ggobi, linked pots, brushing, dynamic graphics, model visualization, clustering and classification.
+Prerequisites: Programming.
+This course covers the following topics: fundamentals of data visualization, layered grammar of graphics, perception of discrete and continuous variables, introduction to Mondran, mosaic pots, parallel coordinate plots, introduction to ggobi, linked pots, brushing, dynamic graphics, model visualization, clustering and classification.